 • Perhaps best of all, moss loves the shade.

 There are many varieties of moss, but the best way to select the right one is to consider the specific application.
 Among the most popular types of moss for the home garden are:

-• Cushion moss – Cushion moss forms ball-like structures or tufts that can be anywhere from one to two inches or up to three feet across.
-It is sometimes called white moss because of its tendency to appear silvery-white when dry, only to return to its rich green color when wet.
+• Cushion moss – Cushion moss forms ball-like structures or tufts anywhere from one to two inches or up to three feet across.
+It is sometimes called white moss because it appears silvery-white when dry, only to return to its rich green color.
 The ball appearance becomes quite dramatic when observed in mass plantings.

 Tips to help your moss lawn thrive

-Moss lawns have great appeal for both their low maintenance and the feeling of peace and tranquility they exude.
-Shade moss works well in areas of moisture
+Moss lawns greatly appeal for both their low maintenance and the feeling of peace and tranquility they exude.
+Shade moss works well in areas of moisture.